 The impact on daily life is a challenge everyone faces.
 Together, everyone can help protect neighbors and limit the destructive impact of this global pandemic.

-On March 17th, the Village Board approved Ordinance 1936-20 granting the Mayor temporary executive powers to respond to the COVID-19 epidemic.
-In line with the powers granted to him, Mayor Pruyn declared a State of Emergency on March 18th.
+On March 17, the Village Board approved Ordinance 1936-20 granting the Mayor temporary executive powers to respond to the COVID-19 epidemic.
+In line with the powers granted to him, Mayor Pruyn declared a State of Emergency (PDF) on March 18.
 Understanding that the pandemic has caused unprecedented fiscal harm to residents and businesses, Mayor Pruyn issued several executive orders aimed at alleviating financial pressures and code regulations on residents and businesses alike.
-Each of the below orders are reviewed and ratified by the Board of Trustees, who are working diligently on maintaining the health and vitality of our community.
+Each of the below orders are reviewed and ratified by Resolution by the Board of Trustees, who are working diligently on maintaining the health and vitality of our community.

 After reviewing the Restore Illinois Plan released by Governor Pritzker on May 5, 2020, it is clear that our region will not be permitted to hold gatherings of more than 50 people for several more weeks, if not several months.
 Restore Illinois does not permit community gatherings until Phase 5.
-To review the Restore Illinois Plan, visit https://coronavirus.illinois.gov/.
+Review the Restore Illinois Plan.

 Cancelled events include: